-1. Drug Screening

-All students must have a drug screening prior to the start of the graduate Program and once a year thereafter through the approved vendor.
+- 1. Drug Screening - All students must have a drug screening prior to the start of the graduate Program and once a year thereafter.
 Once students submit the background check, they can order their drug screening.
 Students will pay by Visa or MasterCard.
-Money orders are accepted but there is an extra charge and additional turnaround time.
+Money orders are accepted but there will be a \$10.00 extra charge and additional turnaround time.
 If students pay with a money order, they must give enough turnaround time to get the drug screening completed.

-- The order form will require personal information Students will enter their full name, date of birth, social security number, current address, phone number and e-mail address. - When students register for testing, they will be given a location of the approved laboratory that is closest to the address you provide on the order form.
-The address listed on the order form will have the address of the nearest Lab Corp place for students to go to do their screening.
-Within 24 48 hours after students place the order the electronic chain of custody form (echain) will be placed directly into the student's Certified Background account.
-Students will need to print the echain and take with them to do the test. - If students cannot provide a urine sample at the time of screening or if the test results are dilute negative the student will be required to retest.
-Once the chain of custody form is printed and cannot complete the drug screening students will need to order another chain of custody form and pay another fee. - the results will be automatically posted to the student roster to view.
+As of the printing of this handbook the price of this test is \$50.00. - The order form will require personal information Students will enter their full name, date of birth, social security number, current address, phone number and e-mail address. - When students register for testing, they will be given a location of the LabCorp that is closest to the address you provide on the order form.
+The address listed on the order form will have the address to the nearest Lab Corp place for students to go to do their screening.
+Within 24 48 hours after students place the order the electronic chain of custody form

+(echain) will be placed directly into the student's Certified Background account.
+Students will need to print the echain and take with them to do the test.

+- If students cannot provide a urine sample at the time of screening or if the test results are dilute negative the student will be required to retest.
+Once the chain of custody form is printed and cannot complete the drug screening students will need to order another chain of custody form and pay another fee. - Once Castle Branch receives the results, the results will be automatically post them to the student roster to view.

-2. College of Nursing Health Record
+2. School of Nursing Health Record

-The College of Nursing Health has 6 pages, and all pages must be completed.
+The School of Nursing Health has 6 pages, and all pages must be completed.
 All areas must be answered.
-If any area does not apply mark N/A. The College of Nursing Health Record is completed and submitted before the student starts the DNP program.
+If any area does not apply mark N/A. The School of Nursing Health Record is completed and submitted before the student starts the DNP program.
 The Health Record does not have to be renewed.